 DUI And CDL Impact

-Truck drivers and other drivers with commercial driving licenses are held to higher standards on the road than the average driver.
-This is due to the fact that the cargo carried in trucks and the sheer size of a truck itself can do a lot more damage on the road than a car can.
-Driving while under the influence can therefore be a major public safety concern, and it can make you a liability to your employer.
+Drivers with commercial driving licenses get held to higher standards on the road than the average driver.
+This is because the cargo in trucks can be hazardous.
+Also, the size of a truck means it can do a lot more damage on the road than a car.
+Driving while under the influence can therefore be a major public safety concern.
+Also, it can make you a liability to your employer.
 For these reasons, receiving a DUI if you have a CDL can have serious consequences.

-The process of being tried for a DUI if you have a CDL is similar to that of the average person’s.
-You will undergo the same process as a typical driver, however you will be subjected to the lower alcohol-blood level content limit, and your license could be suspended for a longer period of time than is normal for non-commercial drivers.
+The trial process for a DUI if you have a CDL is similar to that of the average person’s.
+You will undergo the same process as a typical driver.
+But, you will be subjected to the lower alcohol-blood level content limit.
+Also, your license could be suspended for a longer period of time than is normal for non-commercial drivers.
 In addition, the consequences of receiving a DUI as someone who has a CDL can be significant.
 If your license is suspended, whether you received your DUI on or off duty, it will greatly affect your job.
-You will not be able to work and therefore your livelihood will be affected.
+You will not be able to work.
+Therefore, your livelihood will be affected.
 Furthermore, you could lose your job, and having a DUI on your record will make it difficult for you to be hired by another company.

 The consequences of receiving a DUI as a truck driver with a CDL are severe.
 You will be subjected to stricter regulations than a non-commercial driver and receiving a DUI will directly affect your ability to work.
 Refraining from driving under the influence is important if your livelihood depends on driving.
 If you have further questions, you can contact Ruane Attorneys by clicking here.